BugsBunnySan/initpoly/README.md

 You can, of course, still polyself into another form later in the game.

+Apply the patch to the nethack 3.6.0 sources, by being in the nethack-3.6.0/ directory and running
+#>patch -p1 < /path/to/initpoly-3.6.0.patch

 3.4.1 patch retrieved via the wayback machine (web.archive.org), originaly from: http://bd-home-comp.no-ip.org/initpoly and ported to 3.6.0